alvarag/ML-Localsets/README.md

 * HD-LSBo: Local set border selector for multi-label.

 ## Citation policy
 The code was implemented by Álvar Arnaiz-González.
-The review process of the paper is in progress.
+The paper has been accepted on Applied Soft Computing, the citing details are not yet available.

 ## Contributions
 The algorithms are based on LSSm and LSBo: